-Project Grit combines several commerce platforms unified into one platform with the goal of driving consumers to find, and purchase retail compact goods that they are seeking, but not getting.
+At Project Grit we combined several commerce platforms unified into one platform with the goal helping retails simplify Multi Channel interactions to Omni to them drive more consumers to find, and purchase their goods that they are seeking, but not getting due to all noise.

-However, when articulated properly, I’ve found that prospective parties seamlessly understand our technological vision and processes even if they are not a technological or process oriented person.
+However, when articulated properly, our team found that prospective parties seamlessly understand the technological pre reqs and processes even if they are not a technological or process oriented person.

-I’ve organized Project Grit into three parent sections, and believe this covers the entire retail commerce sector regardless if it’s online, and offline.
+For the purpose of explaining the history, I’ve organized this recap of Project Grit into three parent sections, and believe this covers the entire retail commerce sector regardless if it’s online, and offline.

 These sections are: